House price growth 'subdued in March'

 The increase of 2.1% was down slightly from February's rate of 2.2%.

-Nationwide said "subdued consumer confidence" and wage growth failing to keep up with the rise in the cost of living had offset healthy employment gains and low borrowing costs.
+Nationwide said "subdued consumer confidence" and wage growth not keeping up with the rise in the cost of living had offset healthy employment gains and low borrowing costs.

 But it expects house prices to hold steady in 2018 due to low unemployment and lack of properties on the market.